MarcJHuber/event-driven-servers/README.md

 (notably tac_plus-ng, but the legacy daemons tac_plus, ftpd and tcprelay are still part of the GIT).

-tac_plus-ng
+TAC_PLUS-NG
 ===========

 tac_plus-ng implements both TACACS+ (TCP, TLS) and RADIUS (UDP, TCP, DTLS, TLS), with RADIUS support for PAP authentication and Downloadable ACLs.

 Documentation: